Shizz Alston

-Levan Shawn "Shizz" Alston Jr. (born September 21, 1996) is an American basketball player for SeaHorses Mikawa of the Japanese B.League.
+Levan Shawn "Shizz" Alston Jr. (born September 21, 1996) is an American professional basketball player for Vëllaznimi of the Kosovo Superleague.
 He played college basketball at Temple University.

-Early life and high school career
+Early life

 Alston grew up in North Philadelphia.
 His father, Levan Alston Sr., played basketball at Temple in the 1990s and professionally in China, Greece, Cyprus, and Italy.
 Growing up, the younger Alson would frequently call his father when he was overseas and discuss NBA games.
 When current Temple coach Aaron McKie played for the 76ers, he would sometimes leave tickets for Shizz.
 The younger Alston attended The Haverford School and averaged 16.1 points per game as a sophomore.
 As a junior, he averaged 16.4 points and 5.2 rebounds per game and was named Second Team All State.
 As a senior, Alston was named First Team All State and led Haverford to a 17–11 record and the semifinals of the Pennsylvania Independent School Tournament.
 He averaged 19.4 points, 5.1 rebounds, 3.3 assists, and 2.1 steals per game.
 Alston was named Gatorade Pennsylvania Player of the Year.
 He was an ESPN Top 100 recruit and selected Temple over offers from Notre Dame, Marquette, and VCU among others.